unioproject/tanglebeat/README.md

 Tanglebeat is a result of experimenting with different approaches to how to measure a Tangle in objective and reliable way.

 It was originally developed as standalone project.
-Site with live metrics can be found at [tanglebeat.com](http://tanglebeat.com)
+The site with live metrics can be found at [tanglebeat.com](http://tanglebeat.com)

-Currently the Tanglebeat it is being developed under the umbrella of joined **UNIO Project** funded by *Ecosystem Development Fund of IOTA Foundation*.
+Currently Tanglebeat it is being developed under the umbrella of joined **UNIO Project** funded by *Ecosystem Development Fund of IOTA Foundation*.